umano/AndroidSlidingUpPanel/README.md

 }
 ```

+### Usage

-* Then, simply include `com.sothree.slidinguppanel.SlidingUpPanelLayout` as the root element in your activity layout.
+* Include `com.sothree.slidinguppanel.SlidingUpPanelLayout` as the root element in your activity layout.
 * The layout must have `gravity` set to either `top` or `bottom`.
 * Make sure that it has two children.
 The first child is your main layout.
-* The second child is your layout for the sliding up panel.
+The second child is your layout for the sliding up panel.
 * The main layout should have the width and the height set to `match_parent`.
 * The sliding layout should have the width set to `match_parent` and the height set to either `match_parent` or the max desireable height.
+* By default, the whole panel will act as a drag region and will intercept clicks and drag events.
+You can restrict the drag area to a specific view by using the `setDragView` method or `dragView` attribute.

 For more information, please refer to the sample code.